-However, Columbian and Venezuelan Holy Week traditions are slightly different than those in Italy, Spain and other predominantly Catholic countries as they reflect the history and culture in South America,
+However, Columbian and Venezuelan Holy Week traditions are slightly different than those found in Italy, Spain, and other Catholic countries as they reflect the history and culture of South America as well.

 Holy Week in Colombia

-In Colombia, the most famous Semana Santa celebrations take place in Popayán and Mompox, where the Spanish colonial forces built six churches and a chapel, all used in the Holy Week observations.
+In Colombia, the most famous Semana Santa celebrations take place in Mompox, where the Spanish colonial forces built six churches and a chapel that are all used in the Holy Week observations.
 However, the celebrations in Popayán are also worth note—especially the Festival of Sacred Music, which coincides with Holy Week festivities.

 Holy Week in Venezuela